38 Best Restaurants in RiNo, Denver

 A group dining on shared plates at Dio Mio

-Few quick-service counters can compete with Dio Mio, renowned for its handmade pasta.
-The ambiance is casual and approachable, and the global wine selection won’t break the bank.
+Handmade pasta at Dio Mio is one of the best things to eat in RiNo.
+The ambiance at this counter-serve eatery is casual and approachable, and the global wine selection won’t break the bank.
 Yet, a glass of merlot paired with its fennel sausage rigatoni matches the experience of any Italian fine dining restaurant.

 A whole artisanal pizza from The Greenwich

-New American restaurant The Greenwich serves an eclectic menu with highlights like its lamb meatballs and lemon-roasted chicken.
+New American restaurant The Greenwich serves an eclectic menu with highlights like its signature meatballs and lemon-roasted chicken.
 But more recently, this RiNo eatery has built a reputation around its wood-fired pizzas.

 Caesar salad, garlic knots, and pepperoni slices from Redeemer Pizza